-4.3 How Topology Changes Propagate Through the Network of Routers
+19.3 How Topology Changes Propagate Through the Network of Routers

 Link-state algorithms rely on using the same link-state updates.
-Whenever a link-state topology changes, the routers that first become aware of the change send information to other routers or to a designated router that all other routers can use for updates.
+Whenever a link-state updates, the routers that first become aware of the change send information to other updates or to a designated router that all other routers can use for updates.

 This involves sending common routing information to all routers in the internetwork.
-To achieve convergence, each router does the following:
+To chieve convergence, each router does the following: